sa7bnb/MeetingStatus-E-Ink/README.md

 ## Notes

+- **AWAY follows your lock screen.** Locking with `Win+L` (or any other way the screen locks) shows **AWAY** immediately; unlocking returns you to AVAILABLE, or IN MEETING if a call is still using your mic or camera.
+While locked, the program leaves the tag on AWAY and stops polling the mic/camera.
+- **Lock not showing AWAY?** Check `meeting_status.log` next to the program for `Session monitor active (instant lock/unlock).` at startup and `WTS_SESSION_LOCK received` when you press Win+L. In some locked-down corporate environments, session-change notifications can be restricted by group policy.
 - **Mute is still "in a meeting".** When you mute in Teams/Zoom/etc., the app keeps the microphone open at the OS level, so you'll still show as IN MEETING.
   The only undetected case is muted + camera off + only listening.